Free Analytics Utility

 What counts as engagement?

 That depends on the platform and the question you are trying to answer.
-Likes and comments are common, but saves, shares, reposts, replies, bookmarks, and clicks can matter just as much depending on the format.
+Likes and comments are common, but saves, shares, favorites, reposts, replies, bookmarks, reactions, and clicks can matter just as much depending on the format.

 How do I measure social media engagement?